 The diffusion of heat through water does not take place like that of solids, but is effected by the motion of the particles of the water.
-When heat is applied to the bottom of a vessel containing water, such as an inverted glass shade, the first effect is to expand the layer of water which is first affected by the heat; this expanded layer specifically being lighter than the cold water above, it rises the glass shade, and ately taken by other, to the upper part of stand.
-B. The red-hot urn heater. c c.
-The air thermometer, with the glass shade, and its place is immedicolder and heavier, water, which in like manner moves upwards, and is again succeeded by a fresh portion.
+When heat is applied to the bottom of a containing vessel water, such as an inverted glass shade, the first effect is to expand the layer of water which is first affected by the heat; this expanded layer specifically being lighter than the cold water above, it rises its place is immedi- the bulb of c c. ately taken by other, water above, it rises to the upper part of the glass shade, and its place is immedicolder and heavier, water, which in like manner moves upwards, and is again succeeded by a fresh portion.
 Now, the first and succeeding strata of water all carry off so much heat, and thus by the convective or carrying power of the water the heat is diffused finally in the most perfect manner through the whole bulk of fluid; and indeed, the movement itself of the particles of water may easily be watched by putting a little paper pulp at the bottom of the inverted glass shade containing the water.
 (Fig. 367.)